dvarounis/perfservmon/README.md

 ##Prerequisites

-1. Perfservlet App
+1. **Perfservlet App**
     Install the PerfServletApp.ear in one WAS server of your WebSphere Cell.
     This is located in `<WAS_ROOT>/installableApps`, i.e. this would be in `/opt/IBM/WebSphere/AppServer/installableApps` in a Unix System.

-2. Python version greater than 2.7 installed at the Nagios host
+2. **Python version greater than 2.7** installed at the Nagios host

 The plugin is tested to work with WAS version 8.5.

 ##Setup

 1. Copy the `perfservmon.py` file in `$USER1$` path, which is the plugins path.
-You will propably find the value of this variable in Nagios `resource.cfg` file.
+You will propably find the value of this variable in Nagios `resource.cfg` file (usually this is a `libexec` directory).

 2. Add the following lines in Nagios `command.cfg` file: